tylabs/quicksand/README.md

 # QuickSand.io Version 2

-QuickSand.io Python Library and Command Line Tool
+QuickSand.io Python Package and Command Line Tool

 QuickSand is a Python-based analysis framework to analyze suspected malware documents to identify exploits in streams of different encodings or compressions.
 QuickSand supports documents, PDFs, Mime/Email, Postscript and other common formats.
 A built-in command line tool can process a single document or directory of documents.

-QuickSand supports scanning using Yara signatures within the decoded streams of documents and PDFs to identify exploits or high risk active content.
+QuickSand scans within the decoded streams of documents and PDFs using Yara signatures to identify exploits or high risk active content.

 A hosted version is available to try without any installation at [quicksand.io](https://quicksand.io/).